-Usually, the economics of setting up and running a family office is more viable if the size of the investible assets is at least $100 million.
+We observe that for a $20 million portfolio, setting up a formal family office isn’t the right move.
+Typically, the economics of setting up and running a family office is more viable if the size of the investible assets is at least

-So, as you mentioned that the size of your investible wealth is in the $10 million to $20 million range, you have the following options:
+So, because the size of your investible wealth is around $20 million, you have the following options:

-- If your life situation pertaining to finances is complex, or your investment expectation is subjective, then you can opt for a high-quality financial adviser or a private wealth manager for those needs.
+- If your life situation pertaining to finances is complex, or your investment approach is unique and highly-subjective, you can opt for a high-quality traditional financial adviser or a private wealth manager to meet those needs.
 The rest of your wealth can be invested through a good robo-advice solution.
+You can follow the core-satellite approach.

-- Else, if you can invest all your investible assets in a highly-diversified portfolio for the long term, then you can opt for a good robo-advice solution for all of your investible assets.
+- Otherwise, you can consider investing all your investible assets in a highly-diversified portfolio for the long term.
+You can opt for a good robo-advice service for all of your investible assets.

 Related information